 The direct health impacts from investing in the response to HIV-both overall and within vulnerable populations-can create a sizeable shift in the overall demographic profile of a country across age and gender cohorts.
-A reduction in the number of new HIV infections and the number of people living with HIV results in significant human gains from reduced mortality-both mortality caused directly by AIDS as well as by other conditions that form comorbidities with HIV, such as TB.
-For example, a study on the impacts of PEPFAR found a 20% reduction in all-cause mortality in countries supported by PEPFAR relative to countries without this support.
-In line with research linking the response to HIV with reductions in deaths across the population, our study findings show a projected decline in allcause mortality rates in a 100% funding scenario relative to a BAU scenario.
-Our estimates combine the direct reductions in AIDS-related mortality with spill-over effects on TB, which research suggests accounts for 32% of deaths among people with AIDS.
+A reduction in the number of new HIV infections and the number of people living with HIV results in significant human gains from reduced mortality-both mortality caused directly by AIDS as well as by other conditions that form comorbidities with HIV, such as TB.125 For example, a study on the impacts of PEPFAR found a 20% reduction in all-cause mortality in countries supported by PEPFAR relative to countries without this support.
+126 In line with research linking the response to HIV with reductions in deaths across the population, our study findings show a projected decline in allcause mortality rates in a 100% funding scenario relative to a BAU scenario.
+Our estimates combine the direct reductions in AIDS-related mortality with spill-over effects on TB, which research suggests accounts for 32% of deaths among people with AIDS.127

-The most pronounced relative decline in deaths is observed in Mozambique, where a 24% reduction in all-cause mortality is estimated in 2030 if the funding targets are met; this translates to almost 65,000 deaths averted in a single year, and approximately 440,000 deaths averted between 2022-30 (see Figure 6).
+The most pronounced relative decline in deaths is observed in Mozambique, where a 24% reduction in all-cause mortality across the population is estimated in 2030 if the funding targets are met; this translates to almost 65,000 deaths averted in a single year, and approximately 440,000 deaths averted between 2022-30 (see Figure 6).
 Mozambique is one of the countries with the highest burden of comorbidities with HIV, including TB-HIV, which may explain the substantial reduction in mortality estimated by our model.
 In absolute terms, South Africa could see the largest decline, with almost 1m deaths averted between 2022 and 2030 (and 118,000 deaths averted in 2030 alone).
 This is unsurprising, given that South Africa is a country with both one of the highest disease burdens and the highest total level of funding dedicated to HIV under the 100% funding scenario, estimated at more than US\$24bn.
-These findings also align with a previous assessment by PEPFAR demonstrating that declines in all-cause mortality rates are greatest in countries with the highest levels of HIV investment.
+These findings also align with a previous assessment by PEPFAR demonstrating that declines in all-cause mortality rates are greatest in countries with the highest levels of HIV investment.129 reduced mortality in women of child-bearing age.
+The largest relative difference in population size is expected in South Africa and Mozambique, where the respective populations are estimated to be 1.3% and 0.9% larger in 2030 relative to a BAU scenario (see Figure 7).

-Figure 6: Difference in all-cause mortality under the 100% funding scenario compared to BAU (cumulative 2022-2030), % difference (absolute difference)
+Figure 6: Difference in all-cause mortality across all age groups under the 100% funding scenario compared to BAU (cumulative 2022-2030), % difference (absolute difference)

 An immediate consequence of reductions in the mortality rate is a larger overall population size.
 Our findings show a larger projected population size by 2030 under a 100% funding scenario relative to BAU.
-This is primarily driven by reductions in mortality rates, which also contribute to higher birth rates resulting from reduced mortality in women of childbearing age.
-The largest relative difference in population size is expected in South Africa and Mozambique, where the respective populations are estimated to be 1.3% and 0.9% larger in 2030 relative to a BAU scenario (see Figure 7).
+This is primarily driven by reductions in mortality rates, which also contribute to higher birth rates resulting from